-The last thing any expectant mother anticipates is a difficult, or assisted birth.
-We know that these events happen but never truly believe that it could happen to us.
+The last thing any expectant mother anticipates is a problematic, or assisted birth.
+We know that these events happen but never truly believe that they could happen to us.
 Until it does.
 There are many different kinds of negative birth experiences that a mother can go through, from the lack of control throughout the birthing process to poor communication with your medical team.
-A lack of attention given to your concerns could lead to a birth injury that impacts you and your child.
+A lack of attention given to your concerns to recover from a negative birth experience could lead to long-term injury that impacts you and your child.

 Not only do you have to adapt to life with a newborn and your physical and mental recovery after labor, but the impact of a difficult birth experience may cast a shadow over what should have been the happiest moment of your life.
 Of course, everyone’s birthing experience is different just as birth injury symptoms can vary greatly.
 With this in mind, I’ve gathered 4 simple pieces of advice that will help you to heal and accept the negative birth you experienced.

 During this difficult period of time, communication is key.
 It might feel that the only person who can bear this mental burden is you.
 When in fact, reaching out and speaking to your partner about your feelings will potentially lighten your emotional load.
 Perhaps the relationship you have with your partner has been affected, you may feel resentment, let down, or things may be strained.
 If this is the case, don’t be afraid to seek counselling and work together to understand how you’re both coming to terms with what happened.

 Ask to See Your Medical Notes